mykelalvis/FT/Traveller/WORKING/Mongoose/Secrets of the Ancients.md

 The Big Stair is only a short distance from the base camp.

-It is a cliff that is more than a kilometre in height, a sheer drop into the yawning darkness.
+It is a cliff that is more than a kilometer in height, a sheer drop into the yawning darkness.

 If a Traveller is brave enough to look over the edge, they see four lights in the darkness, far below.
 These are the lights of Venshar and his team.
-If the Travellers want to try having a vertical firefight at a range of 500 metres, let them – the Vargr are only too happy to return fire.
+If the Travellers want to try having a vertical firefight at a range of 500 meters, let them – the Vargr are only too happy to return fire.

-Every 100 metres or so down the cliff, there is a convenient ledge.
+Every 100 meters or so down the cliff, there is a convenient ledge.
 The archaeologists theorized that a flying creature like a Droyne could descend the Big Stair by gliding from ledge-to-ledge.
 The Stair is a natural chasm, a discontinuity between two continental plates but it has been shaped by the Ancients.

 There are three comm relays on the Big Stair – one at the top, one halfway down and one at the bottom.
 All three are required to relay a message from the end of the Stair to base camp.